spenceforce/.emacs.d/CONVENTIONS.md

 - Function names should describe the action being performed.
 - Only use comments when necessary, as they can become outdated.
 Instead, strive to make the code self-explanatory.
 - When comments are used, they should add useful information that is not readily apparent from the code itself.
+- Do not add comments indicating changes made, future plans, or bugs fixed.
+- Because this is so important, it needs to be repeated, do not add comments indicating changes made, future plans, or bugs fixed!

 # Language coding conventions